-Last week, Chancellor Rishi Sunak unveiled his latest Budget statement in the House of Commons.
+Last week, Chancellor Rishi Sunak unveiled the 2021 Budget Announcement in the House of Commons.

 R&D Tax Relief

 In terms of R&D tax relief, a consultation will run from 3 March to 2 June 2021.
 The consultation will solicit input from stakeholders to improve the R&D tax relief programme in order to keep the programme competitive with other countries.
 As well as addressing the current state of technology development.